 - Determine what needs to get filled in, eg:

 - choose Chromatic scale,

-- choose Random fill type,
+- choose Random fill type, set the density,

 - indicate its root note,